Regex pattern

 • Special character

 We can use the following regex to achieve this result.
-It was collected from this answer.

 /^(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*[@$!%*?&])[a-zA-Z\d@$!%*?&]{8,20}$/

-Even though it may seem confusing at first, you can notice some patterns there, such as
+Even though it may seem confusing at first, you can notice some patterns there, such as:

 • There must be at least one of those desired characters (a-z | A-Z | \d | @$!%*?&)